palon7/docker-electrum-mona-daemon/README.md

 **Electrum-mona client running as a daemon in docker container with JSON-RPC enabled.**

-[Electrum-mona client](https://electrum-mona.org/) is light monacoin wallet software operates through supernodes (Electrum-mona server instances actually).
+[Electrum-mona client](https://electrum-mona.org/) is light monacoin wallet software operates through supernodes (ElectrumX instances actually).

 Don't confuse with [ElectrumX](https://github.com/kyuupichan/electrumx) that use monacoind and full blockchain data.